maetsuji/Recipe_API/readme.md

 # Recipe API

+🇧🇷 - Este é um projeto de API Web em .NET 9 que gerencia Receitas e Ingredientes.
+Ele foi desenvolvido como um pré-projeto para o curso de DevOps da LACUNA Software e como um desafio pessoal para aprender C#, construção de APIs em .NET e requisições HTTP.
+Abaixo, você encontrará instruções sobre como configurar, executar e testar a API.

-This is a .NET 9 Web API project that manages Recipes and Ingredients.
-It was developed as a pre-project for the LACUNA Software DevOps course.
+🇺🇸 - This is a .NET 9 Web API project that manages Recipes and Ingredients.
+It was developed as a pre-project for the LACUNA Software DevOps course, and as a personal challenge to try and learn C#, API Building in .NET and HTTP requests.
 Below you will find instructions on how to set up, run, and test the API.

 --------------------------------------------------------------------------------